StepanHrbek/LightsprintSDK/samples/readme.txt

 HelloRealtimeRadiosity
 - shows how to render realtime global illumination in scene with dynamic objects and light

+Lightmaps
+- precalculates lightmaps in scene with dynamic objects and light, has realtime global illumination preview

 Import3DS
 - source code of 3DS wrapper, used by HelloRealtimeRadiosity